Types of Pranayama Every Yogi Should Know To Master The Art of Yogic Breathing + Benefits & Phases

 3. Rechaka (the exhalation)

-Takeaway on types of pranayama
+Takeaway on styles of Pranayama

-Including pranayama techniques in your yoga practice can enhance your focus and awareness of the present moment by calming the mind and reducing mental activity.
 Physically, breathing techniques can relax the muscles to help you go deeper in your yoga postures, while energetically, they clear blockages and prevent fatigue.

 FAQ about Pranayama